 Now that we have gone over all that fun talk about voltage and current we can dive into what people really care about, the light that these tiny light bulbs give off.
 Color and brightness are measured in a few different ways.
 Our site always lists and organizes them well but let’s learn how these diodes create the light they do.

 LED wavelength is basically a very precise way of explaining the color of the light.
 For LEDs, there will be a variation in color as the manufacturing process is intense and sometimes there are slightly different wavelengths.
 On a 5mm LED specification sheet you will actually see a minimum and maximum wavelength.
 The variations are always within the same spectrum, just if you buy LEDs of the same color in many different batches, there is likely to be some slight variations (even if our eyes don’t notice them).

 This wavelength is actually determined by the type of semiconductor material used to make the diode inside this 5mm package.
 The energy band structure of semiconductors varies between materials, so photons are emitted with differing frequencies which effects the light we see.
 Below is a full table of our LEDs and wavelength options.
-Some of the more popular colors we sell are Deep Red 660nm, Purple 420nm, Pink 440nm and UV 361nm.
+Some of the more popular colors we sell are Deep Red 660nm, and Pink 440nm.